cancerit/NanoSeq/README.md

 ## NanoSeq analysis

-For a bulk/duplex (normal/tumour) pair of samples an analysis requires the following steps:
+For a matched normal and a duplex pair of samples (hereafter referred to as "normal" and "tumour") an analysis requires the following steps:

 1) Generation of tables files (`dsa`)
 2) Generation of variant files (`variants`)